Activate the Windows Event Collector

 - Set the Windows Remote Management Service for automatic startup.

-- Navigate to, and in the view panel locate and double-clickComputer ConfigurationPoliciesWindows SettingsSecurity SettingsSystem ServicesWindows Remote Management (WS-Management).
+- Select, and in the view panel locate and double-clickComputer ConfigurationPoliciesWindows SettingsSecurity SettingsSystem ServicesWindows Remote Management (WS-Management).

 - MarkDefine this policy settingand selectAutomaticfollowed byApplyandOK.

-- Navigate to.Computer ConfigurationPoliciesWindows SettingsSecurity SettingsAdvanced Audit Policy ConfigurationAudit PoliciesAccount Logon
+- Select.Computer ConfigurationPoliciesWindows SettingsSecurity SettingsAdvanced Audit Policy ConfigurationAudit PoliciesAccount Logon

 - In the view pain, right-clickAudit Kerberos Authentication Serviceand selectProperties.
 In theAudit Kerberos Authentication Servicewindow, markConfigure the following audit events:, select toSuccessandFailurefollowed byApplyandOK.Repeat forAudit Kerberos Service Ticket Operations.